-Tip: get to know more about benefits of studying in different cities such as: Berlin, Hamburg, Leipzig, Bremen, Aachen, Munich, Bon, Frankfurt, Augsburg, so to know more about what these cities has to offer.
+Tip: get to know more about the benefits of studying in different cities such as Berlin, Hamburg, Leipzig, Bremen, Aachen, Munich, Bon, Frankfurt, Augsburg, so to know more about what these cities have to offer.

 - Why did you choose this course?
 Is it relevant to your previous study?

-Tip: before the interview you are advised to visit the webpage of the university and get some insights about how course relates to your interests for future career.
+Tip: Before the interview, you are advised to visit the webpage of the university and get some insights about how the course relates to your interests for your future career.

 - Why did you choose this university and how did you find about it?